yousufk1729/slurpGPT/README.md

 The transformer architecture is incredibly important and it’s time for us to implement it.

 ## Architecture
-The model trains in train.py according to a custom GPT defined in model.py, and the results are saved to a .pth file.
-This GPT can then be used in generate_text.py to create either random text or text from an input prompt, where the model will continue where you left off.
+train.py: Trains the model according to a custom tokenization algorithm (tokenizer.py) and a custom GPT (gpt.py).
+Has all of the hyperparameters and device specs

+generate.py: Generates either random text or text from an input prompt, where the model will continue where you left off.
+Only 1 parameter for amount of tokens to generate.

 This implementation is based on Andrej Karpathy’s deep learning tutorial and the seminal paper *Attention Is All You Need*.
 I think these resources do a better job of explaining transformer theory, and I follow the typical structure of multi-headed self-attention/feedforward/layer normalization/residual transformer blocks for a decoder-only transformer.